Pleasant-exe/Destiny-2-Solo-lobby/README.md

-# Destiny 2 match making disable
+# Destiny 2 matchmaking disable
 A script that allows you to disable matchmaking in Destiny 2, all this script does is adds firewall rules when first ran and if rules are already in place (second run) it will disable them and re enable match making.

 ## Why use this?